ComNets-Bremen/Python-Course/examples/README.md

 Dates and times can be represented in different formats.
 The human-readable format (2017-04-08 01:00PM or 8.4.17 13:00) and Unix timestamp are the most common ones.
 The timestamp gives the number of seconds since 1970-01-01 and has several advantages in performing calculations and storing the values.
-So in most cases, it is easier to convert dates and times to timestamps and only convert them back if they are shown to the user.
+In most cases, it is easier to convert dates and times to timestamps and only convert them back if they are shown to the user.